doomed-venet/100-days-of-code/log.md

 **Today's Progress**:  Tried classification of a processed EMG signal dataset using logistic regression and  SVM tools  in Sklearn.
 Used precision, recall, accuracy , confusion matrix and F1 score  to determine the performance of the learning models.
 Determined the values of hyperparameters for optimal performance.
 Determined the values of hyperparameters for optimal performance

 **Thoughts** : Working with  real and  unprocessed data; that's where real learning lies.

+# 100 Days Of Code - Log

+### Day 53: July 17, 2020

+**Today's Progress**:  Started building my project on classification of a processed EMG signal today.
+Tried coding in a functional manner, which is quite opposite to my reckless way of writing programs.

+**Thoughts** : Organised all the parts of the problem and I'm really satisfied with the way it works.